 New Technologies for Health

-Against this backdrop, we favor Biotech companies exposed to gene therapies, antibodies and rare diseases over the larger market cap names which benefited more from rising drug prices than from volume growth.
+Against this backdrop, we favor Biotech companies exposed to cell and gene therapies, antibodies and rare diseases over the larger market cap names which benefited more from rising drug prices than from volume growth.

 Today lines are blurred between pure biotech and pharmaceutical companies as these industries are partially consolidating.